 One aspect of the planned expert evidence is the relationship between the opposing experts, which counsel needs to consider carefully.
 There will be opportunities for the tribunal to compare the experts and their evidence, perhaps through ‘hot-tubbing’ in some form or through oral presentations, and counsel needs their expert to give honest advice on the respective strengths and weaknesses of the expert evidence so as to take a reasoned view as to the procedure to request.

 There is also a role for the expert in helping counsel prepare their opening submissions.
-While it is the expert’s role to deal with his or her own evidence, counsel needs to be able to take the tribunal through the key aspects of that evidence, so is likely to need some education from the expert on the basis for his or her conclusions, and why his or her conclusions are to be preferred to those of the other expert.
+While it is the expert’s role to deal with his or her own evidence, counsel needs to be able to take the tribunal through the key aspects of that evidence, so is likely to need some education from the expert on the basis for his or her conclusions and why they are to be preferred to those of the other expert.

 At the hearing – the expert’s contribution to oral advocacy

 By the time of the hearing, the expert is probably looking forward to the opportunity to persuade the tribunal that his or her opinion is to be preferred, so counsel might need to remind the expert that his or her role is limited to his or her area of expertise, and that he or she is not the principal advocate of the client’s case.

 When counsel is speaking, there is little that the expert can contribute, apart from being sensitive to the reactions of the opposing side and its expert.
 A good policy is for counsel to explain to the expert what is needed: most counsel do not want lots of notes being passed, but would like a note when something important arises, if only as a reminder to discuss the point at the next break.
 The expert is there to contribute when needed, recognising that his or her role relates to only one aspect of what may be a highly complex case with many moving parts, all of which counsel is trying to manage.